-We are the only national charity caring for the entire family of someone with dementia, through our specialist dementia Admiral Nurses.
-Our CEO is an Admiral Nurse, with nearly 40 years’ experience specialising in dementia care, and our senior management team is comprised of clinicians and academics with extensive knowledge of the health and social care landscape.
+Dementia UK is the specialist dementia nurse charity.
+We are the only national charity caring for the entire family of someone with dementia through our dementia specialist Admiral Nurses.
+Our CEO is the Chief Admiral Nurse, with 40 years’ experience in dementia care, and our Senior Management Team is comprised of clinicians and academics with extensive knowledge of the health and social care landscape.

 We can provide comment on: